-High Crimes and Misdemeanors in Project Finance Models – Foolish Consistency is the Hobgoblin of Petty Minds
+High Crimes and Misdemeanors in Project Finance Models (All of Us Have Been Guilty)

 - Obviously, no hard-coded numbers after assumptions in the model.
 This is a clear crime and an even worse crime is mixing a formula with hard coded numbers like F5 * 1.02.
 The first can be solved with F5, paste special, constants or with Generic Macros.
 The second problem is more difficult to find and mark with colours.
 To see how to use the F5 method with a little macro, go to the short-cut page.